This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Do sea snakes live in Mexico?

-You won’t typically find sea snakes in the Gulf of Mexico.
+You won’t find true sea snakes in Mexico’s waters, as they inhabit the Pacific and Indian Oceans.

 Conclusion